libvips/libvips/doc/binding.md

     <refpurpose>Writing bindings for libvips</refpurpose>
   </refnamediv>

-There are full libvips bindings for quite a few languages now: C, C++, Ruby, PHP, Python and JavaScript.
+There are full libvips bindings for quite a few environments now: C, C++, command-line, Ruby, PHP, Python and JavaScript (node).

 This chapter runs through the four main styles that have been found to work well.
 If you want to write a new binding, one of these should be close